 The irony is once you’re faced with discipline, relieved of duty without pay facing termination or worst yet criminal charges or both, it’s too late.
 Who is going to pay your legal fees to get your job back, especially when your house note, car note and the very food on your table will be an issue to support.
 You will get unemployment insurance, but it’s a far cry from what you need to sustain your livelihood.
 I’m not trying to scare you, but you need to look at the realities.
 We have a Chief who is very personable, but merciless when you make a mistake.

 Again, the Union gets nothing from this program, we are just trying to offer an additional resource and benefit to our members.
 Many police unions offer this or similar programs as well and the cost is absorbed by the member.
 Most recently, the FOP board has elected to allow non-Supervisors sworn personnel the ability to sign up for this program.
-However, the non-Supervisor must pay the yearly cost of $321.00 up front.
-Beginning July 1, 2019 the fee will be increased to $385.00 per year.
+However, the non-Supervisor must pay the yearly cost of $385.00 up front.
 The yearly cost includes membership into the Fraternal Order of Police which is a requirement to access the Legal Defense Fund.

-At the initial startup and enrollment, members will pay three (3) months in advance totaling $80.25 (July 1, 2019 fee increases to $96.25) via check made out to the “Association of Probation Supervisors, or you can pay cash.
+At the initial startup and enrollment, members will pay three (3) months in advance totaling $96.25 via check made out to the “Association of Probation Supervisors, or you can pay cash.
 Your startup date will be the date of payment, enrollment and the completion of automatic deduction card.
-Your deductions will begin with your next pay period and the amount will be around $13.38 per pay period (July 1, 2019 fee is going up to $16.00 per pay period).
-All fees associated with this program should be tax deductible, but confirm with your tax person.
+Your deductions will begin with your next pay period and the amount will be around $16.00 per pay period All fees associated with this program should be tax deductible, but confirm with your tax person.

 Once signed up, your covered from date of enrollment forward.
 Any incidents that happen prior to enrollment is not covered, and we look at the date of incident to determine your eligibility.
 This program covers a “Letter of Reprimand” or higher.
 If called by Internal Affairs as subject, you will be accompanied by an attorney and a union representative to ensure your rights are protected.
 The attorney will cover your case up to resolution, even if that means filing a writ and going to superior court.